JoeJoeOvO/theme-academic-cv/content/publication/ICRA2025_CertificatedActorCritic/index.md

 publication: In *IEEE International Conference on Robotics and Automation (ICRA 2025)*, Atlanta, USA.
 publication_short: In *ICRA 2025*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Control Barrier Functions (CBFs) have emerged as a prominent approach to designing safe navigation systems of robots.
+Despite their popularity, current CBF-based methods exhibit some limitations: optimization-based safe control techniques tend to be either myopic or computationally intensive, and they rely on simplified system models; conversely, the learning-based methods suffer from the lack of quantitative indication in terms of navigation performance and safety.
+In this paper, we present a new model-free reinforcement learning algorithm called Certificated Actor-Critic (CAC), which introduces a hierarchical reinforcement learning framework and well-defined reward functions derived from CBFs.
+We carry out theoretical analysis and proof of our algorithm, and propose several improvements in algorithm implementation.
+Our analysis is validated by two simulation experiments, showing the effectiveness of our proposed CAC algorithm.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-  - Large Language Models
+  - ICRA 2025
 # Display this page in the Featured widget?
 featured: true